Plant Origin: France

 Properties and Uses:

 Angelica Root has anticoagulant and relaxant properties and may be helpful for anxiety and nervous fatigue.
 It is traditionally used for throat and lung issues, digestion issues and menstrual issues.
-It is reputed to have excellent detoxifying and diuretic properties.
+It is reputed to have excellent diuretic properties.
 Used in carrier oil, it is said to improve lymph drainage, support healthy joint function, fluid retention and cellulite.

 A study done in 1999 found Angelica Root the most effective of three essential oils to inhale for nicotine withdrawal (the other two oils were Lavender and Helichrysum - see Clinical Aromatherapy, page 357).